celestiaorg/docs/nodes/hardfork-process.md

   their binary to be network upgrade ready, the network upgrade does not happen right away, but some short time in the future at a specific block number.
-- Testing of the features, which happens on testnets first prior to activating on mainnet in order to ensure the network can upgrade securely.
+- Testing of the features, which happens on testnets first prior to activating on Mainnet Beta in order to ensure the network can upgrade securely.

 The two testnets where network upgrades are deployed are: